AI meeting transcription: How it works and which tools lead in 2026

 Matching meeting types to privacy needs

-Not every meeting requires the same level of documentation discretion.
-Some meetings, such as public webinars or team training sessions, can accommodate visible recording tools.
-Confidential pitch meetings, board-level M&A discussions, sensitive executive reference checks, and internal IC debates require a tool that does not store raw audio or announce its presence to participants.
+Not every meeting requires the same level of documentation.
+Confidential pitch meetings, board-level M&A discussions, sensitive executive reference checks, and internal IC debates call for a tool that does not retain raw audio and gives you control over what gets written down.
+Whichever tool you use, tell the other participants that you are transcribing the call.

 Evaluating AI meeting transcription tools